 Using LC Globus

 All LC users can use the LC Globus service in accordance with the aforementioned data restrictions.
 To access the service, they must first request an account on Goblin, the cluster hosting the LC Globus endpoint.
-To request an account, please go to LC IDM, select Add OCF Computing Resource Account, set the Item Type as Resource, and select "goblin" as a resource.
-Add that to the request and submit it.
+To request an account, please go to LC IDM, create an account, add a resource, and select "goblin-ocf-resource" as the role.

 Navigating the Globus Interface